tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 &#x200B;

 I have a vague memory of waking up every now and then.
 I remember being carried.
 I remember pain, pieces of tape, a beeping sound.
-I remember a bucket, and Jonathan beating a machine to life.
+I remember a bucket, and John beating a machine to life.

 And as the sun rose, I woke up in a bed.

 &#x200B;

-Jonathan had to pump my stomach and put me on a round of dialysis.
+John had to pump my stomach and put me on a round of dialysis.
 When I woke up, I thought that whole thing had been a nightmare.
 The sun was so warm, shining on my face, and the sheets were so soft.
 Like no one had ever slept in that bed.

-Jonathan checked my temperature, took a blood sample, and had me swallow a handful of vitamins.
+John  checked my temperature, took a blood sample, and had me swallow a handful of vitamins.
 He still wore his sunglasses.
 I just did what he said.
 I was so happy not to have my stomach turn that I didn’t mind.
 I was already hankering for a sandwich, maybe some orange juice.

-“It’s a sort of build-up,” Jonathan said bluntly.
+“It’s a sort of build-up,” John said bluntly.
 “That shit stays in your system for a long time.
 I can get it out, but you’ll need regular check-ups.”

 “What… what is it?”